arongas/spring-boot-lectures/Lecture 2 - Spring Data And Spring Data Rest/Spring Data and Spring Data Rest.md

 - When using relational database utilize   database versioning and migration tools like Liquidbase or Flyway

-  - Don't skip this test as migrating from one version to another will be problematic without these tools and also it is harder to introduce these tools at next stage.
+  - Don't skip this step as migrating from one version to another will be problematic without these tools and also it is harder to introduce these tools at a latter stage.

 ---